 You will now be taken to Define Settings.
 In this section, you will define the settings of the files containing your data.
 Dataset Manager has inferred the schema, so you will just have to review this section to make sure your data was inferred correctly and make any changes if you spot a discrepancy.
 Though this page should be easy to glance at and click through, you should review all of the below sections to ensure everything is correct:

-- File Type: This is the way your data is stored and tells the Data Streaming Platform how to parse your raw data.
+- File Type: This is the way your data is stored and tells the platform how to parse your raw data.
 Do not change this as the system will never incorrectly infer your file type.

 - Header: Keep this on if the first row of your file contains field names.
 Switch this off if it does not contain field names.